Shoulder PainConservative Treatments for Rotator Cuff Injuries, Impingement, Shoulder Pain and Post-Surgical Rehabilitation

 Shoulder Pain, It’s Complicated

 The shoulder is made up of several joints including the glenohumeral, scapulothoracic, sternoclavicular, and the acromioclavicular joints.
 There are numerous muscular attachments to the shoulder girdle including the biceps, triceps, deltoid, trapezius, rotator cuff, latissimus, levator scapulae, and rhomboids.
 Most people are familiar with the rotator cuff (not rotator cup!) due to the high frequency of tears that occur with both younger and older individuals.
 Injuries to the rotator cuff may occur from throwing a baseball, playing tennis, falling on an outstretched arm, or lifting a suitcase, however, there are many ways the rotator cuff can be damaged.
 Some of these cuff tears require surgery, while others can be treated back to good health with a conservative therapy program.
+If you are planning to have surgery, consult your physician to find out if a prehab program will help you recover more quickly.

 Lastly, there are times when pain in the shoulder may be originating from a different body part.
 There are conditions affecting the cervical spine that can cause referred pain into the shoulder.
 There are also problems affecting visceral structures (heart, lungs, gall bladder, diaphragm, and other organs) that can refer pain to the shoulder.
 Our therapist will help you determine the origin of your pain.